 More than 30 years ago, Fraunhofer ISE developed a hydrogen-based solution for single-family homes as part of a one-off project.
 HPS has now managed to develop picea and make its benefits available to everyone as a product.

 The roof size and orientation are very important in order to estimate how high your personal self-sufficiency with picea can be.
 Our customers generally have at least 50 m² of roof space available.
 However, you are welcome to use our enquiry form to receive expert advice.
 We look forward to hearing from you.

 picea consists of two main components: the internal energy centre and the external hydrogen storage unit.
 The energy centre has a 1.5 x 1.0-metre floor area and requires a room height of at least 2.0 metres.
 The hydrogen storage unit requires at least 1.5 metres of floor space.
 The space required for the external hydrogen storage unit depends largely on the amount of energy stored.
-For 300 kWh you need a 1.75 x 1.0-metre area and for 1,500 kWh 5.75 x 1.0 metres.
+For 300 kWh (= 1 storage bundle) you need an area of 1.75 m x 1.0 m.
+In total, up to 5 such storage bundles can be installed on one picea.
+Thus, for 1,500 kWh you need an area of 5.75 m x 1.0 m.
 The hydrogen storage unit has a 2.0-metre height and can be placed up to 50 metres away from the house.